-The 37 credit M.B.A. program comprises one credit orientation course and 12 three-credit courses, of which six are foundation courses (18 credits) for the Business Administration major, three are specialization courses (9 credits) and three are elective courses (9 credits).
-Specializations Offered entirely through Lynn University are available in Aviation Management, Entrepreneurial Management, Financial Valuation and Investment Management, Hospitality Management, Human Resource Management, International Business Management, Marketing, Media Management, Sports Management.
+The 37 credit M.B.A. program is comprised of a one credit orientation course and 12 three-credit courses, of which six are foundation courses (18 credits) for the Business Administration major, three are specialization courses (9 credits) and three are elective courses (9 credits).
+Specializations offered entirely through Lynn University are available in Aviation Management, Entrepreneurial Management, Financial Valuation and Investment Management, Healthcare Management, Hospitality Management, Human Resource Management, International Business Management, Marketing, Media Management, Sports Management.
 In addition to the above specializations, students may choose to complete specializations with the Amani Institute or Wyncode Academy.
 Students are required to select a specialization.